How do you raise children multiculturally?

 When you explain your chosen way of raising your children, rather than taking a harsh stand, consider involving your friends and parents in the complexity of being a parent in another culture.
 Focus on the benefits from this culture, and how being open-minded and combining the two cultures make life richer and easier for your children to navigate - and turn them into citizens of the world.

 With friends, remember that they too are doing the best they know for their children.
-They don't want that questioned just because we expats have found the holy grail by going abroad.
+They don't want that questioned just because we expats have found the "holy grail" by moving abroad.
 What's right for you, might not be right for them.

 How do you tackle discrepancies between you and your children's wishes?